SAIS-S2S-Technology/Roadmap/README.md

 This repository contains two versions of a short presentation on our activities and an additional about section.

-# If you are a potential adviser
+# If you are a potential adviser:

 Please refer to the ADVISER deck.pdf

-# If you are SAIS alum
+# If you are a SAIS alum:

 Please refer to the ALUMNI deck.pdf